MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 |

-It is possible to override the image drawers for the standard format the same way as the custom formats.
+It is possible to override the image drawers for the standard format in the same way as the custom formats.

 .. _section_buffered_image_drawer_custom_fp: